farcasterxyz/docs/docs/reference/contracts/key-registry.md

 ### add

-Will revert if called directly, must be called via the [Key Gateway](/reference/contracts/key-gateway.md)
+Will revert if called directly.
+Must be called via the [Key Gateway](/reference/contracts/key-gateway.md)

 ### remove